linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

 - '[Python Kubernetes-client](https://github.com/kubernetes-client/python)'
 ---

-Except for very short and simple programs, most [*Python*](https://www.python.org/) applications contain code from many files, directories, and packages.
+Except for very short and simple programs, most [Python](https://www.python.org/) applications contain code from many files, directories, and packages.
 Related functions and attributes are often grouped together as part of a Python *module*.
 A programmer can *import* this module and use its functions and variables in their application.
 This guide provides an introduction to Python modules and explains how to install and import modules in Python.

 ## An Introduction To Python Modules

 A Python module is a file containing Python code.
 This file can potentially include functions, variables, classes, constants, and executable code.
 Most applications and development projects use modules.
 As the name suggests, modules are self-contained, and are designed to be reused by other applications.
 The Python `pip` utility is used to install a module, but the `import` command is used to actually import the module.

 Python includes some built-in standard modules.
-These modules are part of the *Python Standard Library*, also known as the Library Reference.
+These modules are part of the [*Python Standard Library*](https://docs.python.org/3/library/), also known as the Library Reference.
 Some popular modules include the Python `os` module, `time` module, and `math` module.
 But programmers can also build their own modules or use modules from other developers.
-Python modules can be imported into the main module or into other stand-alone modules.
+Python modules can be imported into the main module or other stand-alone modules.

 Python modules are named the same way as other Python files.
 The filename for a module consists of the module name followed by the `.py` extension, for example, `module_name.py`.
 A module maintains its own symbol table, which serves as the global symbol table inside the module.
 Each module is also a Python namespace.